codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/steps/freestyle.md

 ```

 When the second steps runs, the `custom.txt` file is available both at `/codefresh/volume/my-config` (the shared volume of all steps) as well as the `/my-own-config-folder-injected` folder which was mounted specifically for this step.

+## More freestyle steps

+You can use in a freestyle step any Docker image available in a public repository such as Dockerhub.
+This makes the integration of Codefresh and various cloud tools very easy.

+Codefresh also offers a plugin directory at [http://steps.codefresh.io/](http://steps.codefresh.io/) created specifically for CI/CD operations.

+{% include
+image.html
+lightbox="true"
+file="/images/pipeline/plugin-directory.png"
+url="/images/pipeline/plugin-directory.png"
+alt="Codefresh steps directory"
+caption="Codefresh steps directory"
+max-width="80%"
+%}

 ## What to read next